waynodiablo/Oystercard/thermostat/thermostat.md

 - The thermostat should color the display based on energy usage - < 18 is green, < 25 is yellow, otherwise red
 - After every temperature change, the thermostat makes a POST request to localhost:4567/temperature_change, with the new temperature

-## Bonus Level
+## Stage 2

-* Get the thermostat talking to a remote API to work out the temperature
+* Get the thermostat talking to a remote API to work out the temperature in order to decide whether to turn the heating on (hint, you can build your own server to provide a temperature API)

+## Stage 3

+* Style your thermostat using CSS

+## Stage 4

+* Display the weather and temperature for cities around the world (http://weather-api.herokuapp.com/)